 RotaTeq News 2023

 April 27, 2023 - Merck reported vaccine sales performance reflects higher sales of RotaTeq, which grew 38% to $297 million, primarily due to inventory stocking in China.

 August 9, 2022 - The Lancet published - Head-to-head comparison of the immunogenicity of RotaTeq and Rotarix rotavirus vaccines and factors associated with seroresponse in infants in Bangladesh: a randomized, controlled, open-label, parallel, phase 4 clinical trial.

-January 20, 2022 - In a Lancet article they reported on a study that showed RV3-BB was well tolerated and immunogenic when co-administered with Expanded Programme on Immunisation vaccines in a neonatal or infant schedule.
+January 20, 2022 - In a Lancet article, researchers reported on a study that showed RV3-BB was well tolerated and immunogenic when co-administered with Expanded Programme on Immunisation vaccines in a neonatal or infant schedule.

-May 10, 2021 - A study published by JAMA Pediatrics found the high protection and low risk of serious adverse events for rotavirus vaccines in children who were fully vaccinated emphasized the importance of worldwide rotavirus vaccinations.
-This study's findings from a meta-analysis revealed that RotaTeq vaccinations reduced rotavirus gastroenteritis in children younger than 5 years by 63.6%.
+May 10, 2021 - A study published by JAMA Pediatrics found a high protection and low risk of serious adverse events for rotavirus vaccine fully vaccinated children named, emphasizing the importance of worldwide rotavirus vaccinations.
+This study's findings from a meta-analysis revealed that RotaTeq vaccinations reduced rotavirus gastroenteritis in children younger fivehan five years by 63.6%.